AakashGiri12/Closira-AI-Agent/README.md

 # 4. Set up your API key
 cp .env.example .env
-# Open .env and replace 'sk-ant-your-key-here' with your real Anthropic API key
+# Open .env and replace 'your-key-here' with your real Gemini API key
 ```

 ---